 You can also sprinkle with some chocolate chips or just the sugar.

-I love to eat this bread during the first two days (if it lasts that long!) and it keeps great well wrapped in plastic.
+- First days - I love to eat this bread during the first two days (if it lasts that long!) and it keeps great well wrapped in plastic wrap.

-You probably wouldn’t eat it raw, but it does make the best bread.
+- More flavor: you probably wouldn’t eat them raw, but they do make the best bread.
 Why?
 Because the flesh is sweeter and after baking the banana flavor is more intense.
 That doesn’t happen with very firm bananas.

 Other recipes you might like: